ToniWonKanobi/theoveranalyzed.net/posts/2015/1/31/bigfoot-footnotes-in-squarespace.md

 This isn't a super big deal, except that it totally is.

 I looked everywhere for help.
 Unfortunately, there wasn't a single write-up out there that told me exactly what it was that I needed to do.
 So I contacted the author of `bigfoot.js` (again), and I didn't really get anywhere after talking with him, as there is only so much he can do since every CMS implements things differently.
-I saw some posts, one from [Crate of Penguins](http://crateofpenguins.com/blog/2013-12-add-bigfoot-to-squarespace-sites), and another from [Reckless Unicorn](http://recklessunicorn.net/blog/2014/2/11/how-to-use-bigfoot-on-squarespacecra).
+I saw some posts, one from [Crate of Penguins][crateofpenguins], and another from [Reckless Unicorn][recklessunicorn 3].
 Those authors weren't much help beyond what they already wrote in their posts[^tp]

 # `bigfoot-number.css` Solution

-Fortuitously, I saw a [thread](https://twitter.com/jsnell/status/560581646248722433) on Twitter between Jason Snell and a few other heavyweights talking about this very thing.
+Fortuitously, I saw a [thread][twitter 2] on Twitter between Jason Snell and a few other heavyweights talking about this very thing.
 I tried again tonight and it worked!

 The key was passing a particular object literal in the `Header` field of the `Code Injection` area.